 The MGA has various data-sharing-agreements in place with regards to sport governing bodies and other platforms whose functions include the detection of suspicious betting activities, in order to be able to share information, including any relevant personal data.
 At present, the MGA has standing agreements with the following entities:

-Click here to access News Updates related to the MGA’s Sports Integrity Unit.
+Click here to access News Updates related to the MGA’s Sports Betting Integrity department.